 The Ecology Science Fair centers on student-driven investigations in ecology, encouraging students to engage in all steps of the research process, including the important final step of data presentation.
-University of Minnesota Extension is proud to partner with The Raptor Center to provide the 24th annual Ecology Science Fair, with funding from the Cargill Foundation.
+University of Minnesota Extension is proud to partner with The Raptor Center to host the 25th annual Ecology Science Fair, with funding from the Cargill Foundation.

 The Ecology Science Fair provides a forum for elementary, middle school and high school students to present their research.
-Due to continued COVID uncertainty, this year’s Fair will be held 100% virtually.
-To reflect this, we have dubbed this year’s fair the Ecology Science eFair!
-Students conduct research where they are at—whether at school, a local park, or at home—and then share their findings with other students, teachers and scientists in this annual celebration of student achievement.
+Students conduct research where they are at—whether at school, a local park, or at home—and then share their findings with other students, teachers and scientists in this annual celebration of student achievement in ecology.

 Students in elementary, middle school and high school, working individually, in small groups or as whole classes may submit projects, including home-schooled students.
 Please contact Lisa Curtis at CurtisL@umn.edu if you have questions.

 Ecology studies the relationships of organisms to one another and their environment, and any project fitting within that category is welcome.

 Students will attempt to answer questions of their choosing.
 Eligible student research includes indoor or outdoor investigations which take place at school, at a local park or at home.
 The projects can be either experiments in which students manipulate variables or observational studies—both kinds of studies are important and interesting!
 For example, if students are interested in studying if monarch larvae grow better on swamp milkweed or common milkweed, they would need to do a controlled experiment in which one group of larvae received swamp milkweed and another received common milkweed.
 If students wish to study how much weight larvae gain per day, they could simply weigh larvae every day.

 Students may participate in one of these categories:

 - Individual Project - 1 student works on the project; engages in all steps of the research process.